symbol/symbol-sdk-typescript-javascript/README.md

 ## Important Notes

-### Dragon Network Compatibility (catapult-server@0.4.0.1)
+### _Dragon_ Network Compatibility (catapult-server@0.4.0.1)

-Due to a network upgrade with [catapult-server@dragon](https://github.com/nemtech/catapult-server/releases/tag/v0.4.0.1) version, **it is recommended to use this package's 0.10.0 version and upwards in order to use this package with Dragon versioned networks**.
+Due to a network upgrade with [catapult-server@dragon](https://github.com/nemtech/catapult-server/releases/tag/v0.4.0.1) version, **it is recommended to use this package's 0.12.1 version and upwards in order to use this package with Dragon versioned networks**.

-The upgrade to this SDK's [version v0.12.1](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.12.1) is mandatory for **dragon compatibility**.
+The upgrade to this package's [version v0.12.1](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.12.1) is mandatory for **dragon compatibility**.

+### _Cow_ Network Compatibility (catapult-server@0.3.0.2)

 [version v0.11.6](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.11.6) is the latest locked version for **cow compatibility**.

-Due to a network upgrade with [catapult-server@cow](https://github.com/nemtech/catapult-server/releases/tag/v0.3.0.2) version, **transactions from Alpaca&Bison are not compatible anymore**.
+Due to a network upgrade with [catapult-server@cow](https://github.com/nemtech/catapult-server/releases/tag/v0.3.0.2) version, **transactions from Alpaca & Bison are not compatible with cow versioned networks**.

-Other versions like [version v0.10.1-beta](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.10.1-beta) can be used for **bison** network version.
+### _Alpaca_ / _Bison_ Network Compatibility (catapult-server@0.1 & 0.2)

+In order to be able to use this package with _Alpaca_ or _Bison_ versioned network, you must use [version v0.10.1-beta](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.10.1-beta).

 ## Requirements